An Excerpt from active measures: part ii

 • • •

 It was after midnight when the Iranian delegation sped out Camp Husayn’s back gate into the empty desert toward Salum Air Base, seven miles northeast of the camp.
-The airfield was bombed by Coalition forces during the Gulf War and left abandoned.
-The Badr Organization later reclaimed it from the desert, repaved the 10,000-foot runway, and added modern support facilities with IRGC funding.
+The airfield was bombed by Coalition forces during the Gulf War and left abandoned until the Badr Organization claimed it, repaved the 10,000-foot runway and added modern support facilities with IRGC funding.
 Now the PMF used the base to launch drone operations east of the Tigris.
-Haider Mohammed Hatem accompanied Taghavi for the short ride.
+Haider Mohammed Hatem accompanied Taghavi for the ride.

-“The most honest answer I can give you, my friend, is, ‘I don’t know.’
+“The most honest answer I can give you, my friend, is, ‘I do not know.’
 I have no better sense of this mess than you do,” Taghavi said impatiently.

-“His daughter may disagree, but I’m happy you think we’re close.”
-The conversation made Taghavi profusely uncomfortable, even if Zamanian and al-Sabih were the only others to hear it.
-It was unwise to speak carelessly about Qasem Shateri, and it verged on psychotic to speculate over what occurred in Paris.
+“His daughter may disagree, but I’m pleased you think we’re close.”
+The conversation made Taghavi profusely uncomfortable, even if only Zamanian and al-Sabih were there to overhear it.
+It was unwise to speak carelessly about Qasem Shateri, and it verged on psychotic to speculate about what occurred in Paris.
 Hatem ought to know better.

 “It’s inconceivable that this slipped past you.
-If Haj Qasem did this thing, he should own it.”
+If Haj Qasem did this, he should claim it.”

-“I’ll say this and nothing more, Haider,” Taghavi snapped, making sure Hatem could hear and see his irritation.
-“I met Ibrahim al-Din once or twice, decades ago.
+“I’ll say this and nothing more, Haider,” Taghavi snapped, ensuring Hatem could sense his irritation.
+“I met Ibrahim al-Din once, decades ago.
 I never knew him, but I admired him, and I respected him.
 He is one of the greatest warriors the Islamic Revolution has seen—greater than you, that much is certain.”

 The bluntness of Taghavi’s remark caught Hatem off guard.

-“Hezbollah would have been better off if the party came under al-Din’s sober, military-minded leadership, rather than the vain arrogance and political hubris of Wissam Hamawi.”
+“Hezbollah would have been better off if the party came under al-Din’s sober, military-minded leadership rather than the vanity and political hubris of Wissam Hamawi.”
 He shook his head.
-“But we would not have been better off… We are in the position we are in today because, while Hamawi mired Hezbollah in childish parliamentary games and used his men as cannon fodder even after Syria was obviously lost, we banded together effectively and liberated Iraq.
-That is why we control sixty percent of this country while Hezbollah must revert to isolationism and unilaterally disarm to maintain political relevancy in theirs.”
+“But we would not have been better off.
+We are in the position we are in today because, while Hamawi mired Hezbollah in childish parliamentary games and used his men as cannon fodder even after Syria was obviously lost, we banded together effectively and liberated Iraq.
+That is why we control sixty percent of this country while Hezbollah must resort to isolationism and unilaterally disarm to remain politically viable in theirs.”
 Taghavi anxiously massaged the bridge of his nose.
 “I do not know the nature of Haj Qasem’s falling out with Hamawi, but I know him well enough to assure you that he won’t let it go unanswered.
 Would he try to take Hezbollah back?
-If he saw a viable strategy, yes.
+If he saw a strategy to do so, yes.
 Would he work with al-Din to overthrow Hamawi?
 They’re natural allies.
-Beyond that… what happened in Paris was reckless.
+Beyond that... what happened in Paris was reckless.
 I don’t see that as a winning strategy toward some coup against Hamawi.”

-“There is no offense taken, sayyidi.”
+“No offense was taken, sayyidi.”
 Hatem sounded deflated, like a scolded child.

-Taghavi stepped out of the Range Rover with Hatem and Zamanian.
+Taghavi stepped out of the Lexus with Hatem and Zamanian.
 Mozaffari walked over from the other SUVs with Pakpour, Zolghadr, Ahmadian, and Hajisadeghi.
-His security detail—Hadi, Ali, and al-Jaberi—got busy stowing their luggage into the small cargo hold in the Y-12’s tail section.
+His protective detail—Hadi, Ali, and al-Jaberi—set about stowing their luggage into the small cargo hold in the Y-12’s tail section.

 “Send Haj Qasem my regards,” Hatem told him.

 “Always.
-We’re meeting first thing in the morning.
-He’ll be thrilled to hear what you and Ismail have accomplished today.
-This mess in Paris has had Vaziri’s supporters in the streets for days.
+We’re meeting in the morning.
+He’ll be thrilled to hear what you and Ismail accomplished today.
+This mess in Paris has had Vaziri’s supporters on the streets for days.
 It’s got the chief commander’s staff occupied, but you’ll see preparations for the operation ramp up on our side of the border soon.
 Just get those brigades mobilized.”

 “They’re leftists and anarchists.
 Little more than children,” Hatem dismissed.
 “What can they possibly do?”